 Myths Abound Concerning Down-Payment Requirements

-There are several reasons why there are myths circulating about how much home buyers need to have saved for a downpayment on a home in 2014.
-Studies by NAR (National Association of Realtors) and other real estate organizations show that half of Americans believe the misconception that you need to put 20% down on a house.
+There are several reasons why there are myths circulating about how much home buyers need to have saved for a downpayment on a home.
+Studies by NAR (National Association of Realtors®) show that half of Americans believe the misconception that you need to put 20% down on a house.
 This is just not the case.

-It’s possible that since the housing collapse of 2007, the many discussions of solutions to, and prevention of, another crisis have left consumers with misunderstandings.
-There has been a lot of talk by housing authorities about raising the required down-payment, but that has never happened.
+It’s possible that since the housing collapse of 2008, the many discussions of solutions to, and prevention of another crisis have left consumers with misunderstandings.
+There has been a lot of talk by housing authorities about raising the required down-payment, but that hasn’t happened.
 The reasoning is, with more skin in the game, home owners will be much less likely to walk away from their mortgages.

 While that is eminently true, raising the required down-payment to 15% to 20% would put so many people out of the market, it would be devastating to the housing market.
 That kind of money is just out of reach for the majority of Americans. [that opinion is mine]

 As well as the discussions of how to solve and protect against another mortgage meltdown, there is another source of misinformation that we all love to watch… I call it HGTV-ism…it comes from watching too many TV real estate shows!
 I love to watch them, I admit, but they can sometimes lead many people to false conclusions.
 So…